 Louvre Museum: remaining elements of a bronze monument to King Louis XIV by Martin Desjardins erected at Place des Victoires in Paris in 1686

 When eventually King Louis XIV agreed to have a large statue of himself placed in a square in Paris, he was portrayed standing on a high pedestal with a winged Victory placing a crown on his head.
-The statue of the king was destroyed during the French Revolution; the lower part of the monument portraying four conquered nations escaped destruction and it is now at the Louvre Museum.
+The statue of the King was destroyed during the French Revolution; the lower part of the monument portraying four conquered nations escaped destruction and it is now at the Louvre Museum.
 There was perhaps an excess of flattery in portraying Spain, the Austrian Empire, the Dutch Republic and Brandenburg-Prussia in chains.

 King Louis XIV agreed to be portrayed in an equestrian statue in 1692, when France was at war against the League of Augsburg, an alliance of the four nations already mentioned plus many others, including England and Scotland.
-French armies were generally victorious and the king himself supervised the sieges of Mons and Namur in Belgium.
+French armies were generally victorious and the King himself supervised the sieges of Mons and Namur in Belgium.
 The statue by François Girardon clearly resembles that of Emperor Marcus Aurelius, which was a model for many other equestrian statues (e.g. Grand Duke Ferdinando de Medici in Florence).
 The statue was placed in Place Louis le Grand, a square designed for the occasion.
 It was destroyed during the French Revolution, but its appearance is known from a small scale model now at the Louvre Museum.

 Eventually the many wars of his long reign did not give King Louis XIV that military fame he looked for.
-He is mainly known for his reforms which greatly reduced the power of French aristocracy and gave the king unlimited authority on all matters.
+He is mainly known for his reforms which greatly reduced the power of French aristocracy and gave him unlimited authority on all matters.
 He claimed his right to rule had a divine support.
 His successors continued to reside at Versailles where in a sort of golden cage they lost contact with the needs and hopes of their subjects.
 Yet the person of the king was respected: the head of King Louis XVI rolled down from the guillotine only on January 21, 1793, three years and half after the French Revolution had begun.

-The fame of King Louis XIV as military commander was outshone by that of Emperor Napoleon I. While the wars of the king were chiefly a matter of long sieges, the glory of the emperor was won on the battlefields.
+The fame of King Louis XIV as military commander was outshone by that of Emperor Napoleon I. While the wars of the King were chiefly a matter of long sieges, the glory of the Emperor was won on the battlefields.
 The column which replaced the statue of the king was cast with the bronze of the Austrian cannon which the French took at Austerlitz in 1805.
 Similar to Louis XIV, Napoleon was an admirer of Emperor Trajan and the column is a copy of that the Roman emperor erected in his forum.
 When monarchy was restored in France the statue of Napoleon was removed, but the column was not touched.
 In 1871 however during the Paris Commune it was pulled down as a symbol of nationalism.
-The bronze reliefs were not greatly damaged and the column was reassembled.
+The bronze reliefs (see one of them) were not greatly damaged and the column was reassembled.
 The square was renamed Place Vendôme, a name the area originally had because of a palace belonging to the Duke of Vendôme, an illegitimate son of King Henry IV.

 King Louis-Philippe erected an equestrian statue of King Louis XIV at the entrance to Versailles and another one was placed by Charles X in Place des Victoires.
 That at Versailles resembles the model by Girardon, but the king is no longer portrayed as a Roman emperor and his wig is shorter than in the model and it is partially hidden by a hat.
 In the XIXth century wigs had become the ridiculous symbol of the Ancien Régime.

-In 1988 Chinese American architect I. M. Pei designed a new entrance to the Louvre and he decided to place a lead copy of the statue near the pyramid which characterizes his work (see image used as background for this page).
+In 1988 Chinese American architect I. M. Pei designed a new entrance to the Louvre and he decided to place a lead copy of the statue near the pyramid which characterizes his project (see image used as background for this page).

 Gallerie de l'Orangerie at Versailles where the original statue is stored